 My experience with Mongolian barbecue buffets dates from 1969 through 2000.
 I had my first Mongolian barbecue buffet in 1969 in Taipei, Taiwan, while I was stationed with the Navy there.
 After returning to the United States and living in Maryland, I discovered a Mongolian barbecue restaurant in Maryland City just outside of Fort Meade where I worked.

-According to an article in Wikipedia, a Mongolian barbecue is not Mongolian cuisine at all.
+According to an article on Wikipedia, a Mongolian barbecue is not Mongolian cuisine at all.
 It is a stir-fried dish developed by a Chinese man named Wu Zhaonan in Taiwan in 1951.
 Meat and vegetables are cooked on large, round, solid iron griddles at temperatures up to 300 degrees Celcius or 572 degrees Fahrenheit.

 Whenever I ate at the Chungking Restaurant in Maryland, it was always a treat.
 After being seated, I took a big bowl and walked along a self-serving line that had a variety of frozen raw thin slices of meat and assorted vegetables.
 The meat included beef, pork, lamb, turkey, chicken, and venison.
 There were usually slices of cabbage, green onions, garlic, carrots, broccoli, mushrooms, and tofu for vegetables.
 After placing the meat slices and vegetables in a bowl, you had the choice of soy sauce, oyster sauce, sesame oil, cooking wine, lemon juice, ginger sauce, and chili oil for seasonings to put in the bowl.
 Following this, you handed your bowl to a chef who stir-fried it for two to three minutes before handing the bowl back.

-Toasted sesame buns (shaobing), pickled vegetables (paocai), hot and sour soup (suanlatang), and roasted peanuts were also included with the Mongolian barbecue.
+Toasted sesame buns (shaobing), pickled vegetables (paocai), hot and sour soup (suanlatang), and roasted peanuts were also included in the Mongolian barbecue.
 Green tea was included and you could also order Chinese beer like Qingdao if you desired.

 Preparing a Mongolian Barbecue